smkent/extbackup/README.md

 performed based on the backup creation time, hard-linking unchanged files using using `rsync`'s `--link-dest` option.
 Single copy backup is a good option for larger files for which older versions should not be retained.

+If MySQL is present on the system, a dump of all databases is performed and stored on the backup destination.

 ## Repository setup